 This is what notes tell you.

-The most imporant ones are listed below and in order to read drum sheet music you need to be able to distinguish them by the way they appear in the “note” section (circle filled or unfilled; with or without horizontal line; with or without tail).
+The most imporant ones are listed below and in order to read drum sheet music you need to be able to distinguish them by the way they appear in the “note” section (circle filled or unfilled; with or without vertical line; with or without tail).

 But: don’t try to learn them by heart now; rather, come back later once you encounter problems in your actual reading of drum sheet music.